Bitbol-Lab/Phylogeny-Partners/README.md

 sbatch inference_partners_generated_data.py
 ```

-Now, if you want to see the plot from the inference you can run the jupyter notebook inside the folder 21_states.
+If you want to see the plot from the inference, you can run the jupyter notebook inside the folder 21_states.

 ### Note for me :
-For pushing new file :
+For pushing new files :
 ```
 git add -A
 git commit -m "Name of commit"